Over the Edge (1999): Background

-Over the Edge was first held as the 22nd In Your House pay-per-view (PPV) in May 1998; In Your House was a series of monthly PPV shows first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
-The In Your House branding was retired following February 1999's St. Valentine's Day Massacre: In Your House event, as the company moved to install permanent names for each of its monthly PPVs.
-The WWF then announced that Over the Edge would return on May 23, 1999, as its own PPV and would be held at Kemper Arena in Kansas City, Missouri.
-It was the first of the In Your House events to be held as its own separate PPV.
+Over the Edge was a professional wrestling pay-per-view (PPV) event series produced by the World Wrestling Federation (WWF, now WWE).
+The first Over the Edge event took place in May 1998 as part of the WWF's In Your House series, a lineup of monthly PPVs launched in 1995 to supplement the company's major events.
+Following the St. Valentine's Day Massacre: In Your House event in February 1999, the WWF retired the In Your House branding and transitioned to giving each monthly PPV a permanent identity.

+As part of this transition, the WWF scheduled a second Over the Edge for May 23, 1999, promoting it as a standalone event held at Kemper Arena in Kansas City, Missouri.
+It became the first In Your House sub-branded event to continue as its own distinct PPV series.